curtisnlogan/art-by-ck-hackathon/README.md

 # Art by CK — Django-based Client Website

-**Tech:** Django • Python • PostgreSQL • HTML5/CSS3
 A modern, artist-focused portfolio site built in a hackathon, designed to showcase artwork with clean visual hierarchy, strong feminine motifs, and a gallery-inspired feel.
-Includes a fully custom dashboard so the artist can manage exhibitions, journal entries, and available art without touching code.
+Includes a fully custom dashboard so the artist can manage exhibitions, journal entries, and available art without touching admin interfaces intended for developers.

 ## My Biggest Win
 I improved the user experience by rapidly prototyping and integrating an automated contact-form notification workflow during the hackathon.
 I designed and deployed the automation end-to-end on a live Heroku app, ensuring messages were delivered instantly and reliably.
 This win reflects my initiative, UX focus, and ability to bring automation thinking into real production environments under tight deadlines.

 ## Key Highlights
-- Django backend with PostgreSQL database
+- Tech: Django • Python • PostgreSQL • HTML5/CSS3
 - Custom CMS/dashboard for non-technical content management
 - Responsive, minimalist, gallery-inspired UI
 - Artist-centric design with feminine + pop-art influences